uploadcare/uploadcare-js-api-clients/README.md

 #### `maxConcurrentRequests: number`

-Setting that allows you to specify the number of concurrent requests.
+Allows specifying the number of concurrent requests.

 Defaults to `4`.

 ## Testing

-By default testing environment is local and for this you need to start a mock server for local tests.
+By default, the testing environment is local and requires starting a mock server to run tests.

 To start a mock server you need to run next command: